NeuroTechX/NTX-dockit/index.rst

    :start-after: :orphan:

-First Steps
+Getting to know NeurotechX
 ----------

 .. toctree::

    about
-   getting-started
    Conduct
-   First Event

 What next
 -----------

 .. toctree::

+   getting-started
+   first-event
+   Meetups
    hacknights
-   Meetups
    Growing your Community
    organizational-tips